chrisant996/clink/README.md

 2. Use `clink set lua.break_on_error true` to automatically break into the Lua debugger on any Lua script error.
 3. Add a `pause()` line in a Lua script to break into the debugger at that spot, if the `lua.debug` setting is enabled.
 4. Use `help` in the Lua debugger to get help on using the Lua debugger.

+### Ingesting new Readline versions

+Perform a 3-way merge over the Readline sources where:
+- Base = Readline sources from previous Readline version
+- Theirs = Readline sources from updated Readline version
+- Yours = Clink sources for Readline

+Watch out for changes that may need additional follow-up!
+Including but not limited to these, for example:
+- New config variables in bind.c need to be added to `save_restore_initial_states` in rl_module.cpp.
+- Some config variables may be incompatible with Clink and may need compensating changes.
+- Use of `'/'` literals instead of calling `rl_is_path_separator()` (or in complete.c calling `pathfold()`).
+- Changes in the `COLOR_SUPPORT` code.
+- Changes in `HANDLE_MULTIBYTE` support, which may be incorrect or incomplete on Windows.
+- Changes in keyboard timeout support, an area of Readline that requires shimming and workarounds in order to even compile for Windows, and doesn't behave the same as Readline expects.
+- Changes in signal handler usage, particularly for `SIGALRM` or `SIGTERM` or most other signaler events since MSVC only supports `SIGINT` and `SIGBREAK` (which is a Microsoft extension).

 ### License